edward1019/data_challenge_c1/README.md

 # Data Challenge Solution Doc

-This document provides with you step by step instruction about how to import and use Load_Insti_Info.py which performs data exporting, quality checks and analytical visulization;
+This document provides step by step instruction about how to import and use Load_Insti_Info.py, which performs data export, data quality checks and analytical visulization;

-Anaconda 4.3.1 python is used for scripting;
+Anaconda 4.3.1 python is used for coding;
-packages required are as follow:
+packages involved are as follow:

 ```
 import os